Complexity of Supersymmetric Systems and the Cohomology Problem: Betti Numbers in Topological Data Analysis

 The quantum algorithm described in the previous section suffers from a couple of drawbacks.
 First, it is only efficient when the graph is clique dense, which will likely restrict the family of graphs to which it can be applied.
 Second, it computes only \emph{normalized} Betti numbers, and it is not entirely clear that these quantities have any immediate practical application.
 In particular, being able to estimate normalized $l$th Betti numbers up to inverse-polynomial additive error only allows one to distinguish complexes with very many $l$-dimensional holes from those with very few $l$-dimensional holes, which again might limit the family of graphs to which this algorithm can usefully be applied.
-In this section we propose an alternative quantum approach to TDA via variational quantum algorithms that suffers from neither of the above concerns, and argue that this is well motivated given the strong connections between (co)homology and ground states of physical systems outlined in this paper, and in particular the direct connection to the aforementioned fermion hard-core model.

-As discussed, task of performing topological data analysis amount to finding ground states of the fermion hard-core model.
-Hence, if we expect variational quantum algorithms to be useful for finding ground states of many-body systems like the Fermi-Hubbard model, then it is reasonable to expect that they could be useful for finding ground states of the fermion hard-core model, and therefore also be useful for topological data analysis.
-In the short sections that follow, we briefly describe the variational quantum eigensolver before considering its applicability to finding ground states of the fermion hard-core model and hence topological data analysis.